switchboard-xyz/d2y-example/README.md

 ### Contract

-This SwitchboardPushReceiver contract acts as the ingestor of the switchboard-function in this directory to fetch all prices from major exchanges.
-The Switchboard Push Receiver is an example of the [ERC2535 diamond contract pattern](https://autifynetwork.com/exploring-erc-2535-the-diamond-standard-for-smart-contracts/) so it can be extended and upgraded for your needs.
+This example contract acts as the ingestor of the switchboard-function in this directory to fetch implied volatility parameters via deribit.
+The exaple contract is an example of the [ERC2535 diamond contract pattern](https://autifynetwork.com/exploring-erc-2535-the-diamond-standard-for-smart-contracts/) so it can be extended and upgraded for your needs.

 When you deploy this contract, it will await to be bound to a switchboard function calling into it.